marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/07_both_vs_first_sequencing_conf_interval.pdf}
-\caption{\textbf{Including data from a second sequencing run causes a reduction in the majority of estimated confidence interval sizes.}}{95\% confidence intervals were calculated using the same quantification pipeline for the first sequencing run only (x-axis) or both sequencing
+\caption{{Including data from a second sequencing run causes a reduction in the majority of estimated confidence interval sizes.}}{95\% confidence intervals were calculated using the same quantification pipeline for the first sequencing run only (x-axis) or both sequencing